xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 {{< figure src="https://github.com/xvnpw/xvnpw.github.io/assets/17719543/b06b7a27-2704-40e1-bb7c-c519b34c6e40" class="image-center" >}}

 This is very interesting.
-Go http default client will follow any redirects.
+Go `http` default client will follow any redirects.
 You will get same behavior in other languages.

 Our positive validation code is best what we could done.
-Why we didn't mitigate this scenario?
+Why we didn't mitigate this scenario 😟?
 It's really simple: `http` client knows nothing about validation.

 {{< figure src="https://github.com/xvnpw/xvnpw.github.io/assets/17719543/6217f5b9-59c0-4ce0-a827-ba1325b8a43f" class="image-center" >}}